 DOCSIS 3.1 takes Internet speeds to a new level, increasing the capacity of HFC networks by more than 50 percent and reducing latency.
 This means your customers can connect more devices, enjoy richer digital experiences, and get fast, reliable Internet service for all of today and tomorrow’s needs.

-Four Gigabit Ethernet ports offer ultra-fast, reliable wired connections for the home theater or home office.
+Four Gigabit Ethernet ports offer ultra-fast connections for wired clients.